 Make changes to avoid triggers that make your dog anxious.
 If your pup doesn’t like stairs, take him to a beach that doesn’t involve walking down from the bluffs.
 If he or she is scared of other dogs, head out on a quiet trail rather than going to the dog park.

 If your furry friend is afraid of thunderstorms, you can put a ThunderShirt on to help decrease anxiety.
 ThunderShirts offer comfort and protection by applying pressure to your dog’s body.
 This may help release happy endorphins — sort of like how a hug makes you feel warm and fuzzy.
 ThunderShirts are also useful when there are fireworks displays, like on the Fourth of July and New Year’s Eve, which frequently trigger anxiety in dogs.

 If your dog suffers from separation anxiety, you can try to leave him or her with a family member they know well.
 The best choice is to have someone the dog knows stay in your home.
 This enables your dog to remain in a familiar environment with someone they like, helping to decrease the risk of anxiety while you’re gone.
 Try to avoid leaving your dog at a kennel or somewhere unfamiliar.

 Helping Your Pup Cope With Anxiety

 Dog anxiety can be stressful for both the pup and the human.
 While the condition can result in serious behavioral problems, it can also be treated through training, conditioning, and prevention.

-More severe cases of anxiety may need to be treated with medication or with the help of a veterinary or animal behaviorist.
+More severe cases of anxiety may need to be treated by a veterinarian or animal behaviorist.
 Keep Your dog stimulated and make sure they get enough exercise.
-With a combination of regular exercise, proper training, avoidance, and positive reinforcement, you can help ease the symptoms of your dog’s anxiety.
+With a combination of regular exercise, proper training, avoidance, and positive reinforcement, you can help your dog’s anxiety.